yashkhochare-79/AI-Resume_builder/README.md

 ---

-> Built with ❤️ — No APIs, no frameworks, just clean code.
+> Built with ❤️ using Python FastAPI & modern web technologies.